opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 In some Bittensor setups, a small group or an organization might manage a pool of validators/miners.
 How do you manage permissions over keys within your org? probably you should have a good strategy though...

+## Backing up your keys

+You must keep redundant backups of your coldkey, but those backups must be just as secure as the primary.
+Common approaches:
+- **Paper backups** of the mnemonic phrase, sealed in tamper-evident envelopes, stored in multiple physically secure locations.
+- **Encrypted USB drives** (with strong passphrases) stored in a safety deposit box or safe.
+- **Multi-geography strategy** so that a single disaster (fire or flood) doesn’t destroy all copies.